mostmojo/log/log.md

 •  Responsive media queries using `mixins` and includes to make mobile-designs.
 Examine grid system with `flexbox` wrappers, `flex: wrap` and `flex: 1`.

-•  With React-redux - action creators (payload), reducers and component driven development to manage state.
+•  React-redux recap- action creators & reducers and component driven development to manage state.

 **Link(s) to work**